Frequently Asked Questions

 Why does it look like that?

 Why does ballet look like that?
 Why does tap look like that?
 Why does Lindy Hop look like that?
 Why does any dance look the way it does?
-It looks the way it looks because dances evolve differently.
-Next question.
+It looks the way it looks because different dances evolve differently.

 What is it called?

-Full name: Irish step dance.
-Usually just refered to as Irish dance.
+Formal name: Irish step dance (or step-dance/stepdance).
+Usually just refered to as Irish dance/Irish dancing.
 Yes, it's the stuff in Riverdance.
 Please don't call it Riverdancing.

 Why the wigs?